-"C" -- Committed: Part of an existing contractual agreement or otherwise legally required.
+"C" --Committed: Part of an existing contractual agreement or otherwise legally required.

-- I. A. Main Street Sidewalk Expansion 2024.
-The NH Department of Transportation (NHDOT) is replacing the Main Street/Gionet Bridge.
-The Board of Selectmen is requesting the NHDOT to include a sidewalk on the replacement bridge.
-For that to happen, the Town must do its share by planning for, funding, and constructing a sidewalk to that bridge's sidewalk from both approaches.
-This project specifically includes engineering, Right of Way acquisition and construction of a sidewalk from the VFW building to the new bridge and from the new bridge to Route 38. - III.
-B. Replace Ambulance 2 2025.
+- III.
+A. Replace Ambulance 2 2025.
 Ambulance 2 is a 2013 International ambulance on a GMC Chassis.
 The fire department has changed their ambulance specification to Ford F550 which is slightly smaller and less cost.
 The department currently operates 3 ambulances with a 12-year cycle.
-The new vehicle operates for four years as primary response vehicle and then moves to second position where the two older vehicles rotate to distribute usage.
-The build time for a new vehicle is 9-18 months.
+The new vehicle operates for 4 years as primary response vehicle and then moves to second position where the 2 older vehicles rotate to distribute usage.
+The build time for a new vehicle is 9-12 months.
 The ambulances currently raise revenue of approx. \$340,000 per year.
 Ambulance revenues have historically increased over the years along with the EMS call volume.
 The majority of calls that are handled by the department are EMS at 85%.
-This project would be a zero-tax impact on the tax rate since the money would be withdrawn from the Ambulance Capital Reserve fund that can only be spent for the purchase of an ambulance.
+This project would be a zero-tax impact on the tax rate since the money would be withdrawn from the Ambulance Capital Reserve fund that can only be spent for the purchase of an ambulance. - VII.
+A. Library Renovations 2023.
+This project proposes to enclose the ceiling area above the first-floor reading room.
+By filling in the ceiling, it increases the floor space upstairs by 550 square feet without increasing the library's footprint, providing more space for books and programs, and lessen the noise level in the reading room and prevent sound carrying from what is now a mezzanine, directly into the reading room below.
+This will create a quiet room on the first floor where people can read, hold meetings, and presentations without being disturbed by noise from upstairs.
+This project also proposes adding glass panels in the open alcove windows and the half wall at the top of the stairwell on the second floor to keep noise from reverberating down the open stairwell.
+Acoustic tile will also be added on the stairwell walls to dampen noise filtering down to the circulation desk on the Main floor.
+This will enable staff to hear callers on the phone and handle patron transactions at the circulation desk.

-- XI.
-A. Pelham High School Addition 2015.
+- X. A. Pelham High School Addition 2015.
 In March of 2014 Pelham voters approved a new high school addition and renovation of existing space at the current High School location.
-The total project cost of \$22,654,000 is contractually obligated utilizing a 20-year bond for financing. - XI.
-B. Bond Bank Note 2022-2041.
+The total project cost of \$22,654,000 is contractually obligated utilizing a 20-year bond for financing. - X. B. Bond Bank Note 2022-2041.
 Memorial School Upgrade/Renovation.
 Upgrades needed include modern student and staff restrooms, modern locker rooms, science laboratories, staff work rooms, appropriate special education tutoring/testing/classrooms/offices, an upgraded gymnasium, an upgraded cafeteria/kitchen, and an appropriate located/lit/outfitted art room.
 New space needs include: a music room, band/drama performance space, maker space, main building library/media space, adequate storage space, adequate conference/meeting rooms, and public restrooms.
 Air quality throughout the building needs to be addressed as well because it would rate extremely poor.

-"N" -- Necessary: Needed to maintain basic level and quality of community services.
+"N" --Necessary: Needed to maintain basic level and quality of community services.